makma/fingerprintjs.com/content/blog/disabling-javascript-won’t-save-you-from-fingerprinting.md

 Special browsers like Tor guarantee anonymity and the exact same fingerprint across all users; for those that take privacy to the extremes, this may be the only option.

-* Star, follow, or fork our <a href="https://github.com/fingerprintjs/blog-nojs-fingerprint-demo" targe="_blank">no JavaScript fingerprinting demo</a>
+* Star, follow, or fork our <a href="https://github.com/fingerprintjs/blog-nojs-fingerprint-demo" target="_blank" rel="noopener">no JavaScript fingerprinting demo</a>
 * Email any questions you have to <a href="mailto:oss@fingerprintJS.com">oss@fingerprintJS.com</a>
-* Join our <a href="https://discord.gg/ad6R2ttHVX" target="_blank">Discord channel</a> to discuss all things FingerprintJS, cybersecurity, and privacy
+* Join our <a href="https://discord.gg/ad6R2ttHVX" target="_blank" rel="noopener">Discord channel</a> to discuss all things FingerprintJS, cybersecurity, and privacy related
 * Join our team and work on exciting research in device security: <a href="mailto:work@fingerprintjs.com">work@fingerprintjs.com</a>